railsfactory-abhiram/slate/source/index.html.md

 access_token| Should be sent through url  |  Required
           | Example Access Token: ssdfsdf7s87878sd878d87fd

-With the ***Access token*** provided in the url, the particular provider will be identified, and Residents of that particular provider will be sent in response.
+With the Access_token provided in the url, the specific provider will be identified, and the Account details of that provider will be sent in response.
-## Get Categories
+## Get Provider's Status items

 ```shell
     "http://connecticket.railsfactory.com/api/356kdpiamhkz7a43nu0e2ldr9/provider_categories"